Cray-HPE/sat/docs/man/sat-showrev.8.rst

         the other options are specified, this option is enabled by default.

 **--release-files**
-        Display version information installed in the ``/opt/cray/etc/release/`` directory.
-This option is not enabled by default and is included for compatibility with previous releases.
+        The **--release-files** option is no longer supported.
+Use **--products** to see installed product versions instead.
+This option is not enabled by default.

 **--all**
         Display everything.
 Equivalent to specifying **--system**,